LexTOliver/LexTOliver/README.md

 # 👋 Hello!
 Welcome to my profile!

-I am a data scientist and AI engineer with a Bachelor's degree in Computer Science, specializing in Deep Learning, also in Data Science and Machine Learning.
+I am a data scientist and AI engineer with a Bachelor's degree in Computer Science, specializing in Data Science and Machine Learning.
 My passion for artificial intelligence began during my undergraduate studies, where I developed a chatbot prototype for my thesis degree, and since then, I have been dedicated to enhancing my skills through advanced courses and practical projects.

 ## 🚀 Experiences
-- **Cancer Diagnosis System:** Currently, I lead a team focused on developing AI models for breast cancer diagnosis, directly contributing to early detection and positively impacting people's lives.
+- **Cancer Diagnosis System:** I led a team for almost two years focused on developing AI models for breast cancer diagnosis, directly contributing to early detection and positively impacting people's lives.

 - **[Government proposal categorization](https://github.com/ResidenciaTICBrisa/BP-Classificador-de-Propostas)**: I worked with a team for six months to develop a text classification model, collaborating closely with the Product Owner (PO) and using Scrum methodology.
 The system aimed to enhance communication between citizens and the government.

 ## 👨‍🔬 Projects
+- **[Finance Analyzer](https://github.com/LexTOliver/finance-analyzer)**:  LLM-based application for analyzing financial and business reports with LangChain and Streamlit.
 - **[CEAPS Data Science](https://github.com/LexTOliver/ceaps-data-science)**: Analysis of public expenses declared by Brazilian senators with Pandas, Plotly and Scikit-Learn.

 ## 🏆 Certifications